Category Archives: COURSES

 Consultations, tutorials and mentorship

-These consultations are shaped by decades of teaching, organising and developing alternative and co-operative art education structures.
-My approach is informed by critical pedagogy and socially engaged practice, with attention to how class, access, language and institutional norms shape artistic trajectories.
+My approach is shaped by decades of teaching, organising and developing alternative and co-operative art education structures, and informed by critical pedagogy and socially engaged practice, with attention to how class, access, language and institutional norms shape artistic trajectories.
 I aim to create a rigorous, critically engaged space for practitioners whose work or background may not sit comfortably within dominant frameworks.

 What do the consultations offer?